 I fit my door linings so they are slightly too wide.
 If the opening is too wide after you've hung the door loosen the screws and wedges can be banged in between the lining and wall (before architrave is fitted) to square or straighten the gap up.
 When the architraves are installed the wedges are cut off and covered.

-If the door just clips the frame as it closes you can just apply a leading edge.
+If the door just clips the frame as it closes rather than adjust a door in this instance you may get away with just applying a leading edge.
 A leading edge is planing more off the side of the door edge that closes first, so it is tapered.
 This allows a tighter gap to be achieved when the door is closed.

 To adjust a door that swings open or closed on its own it is probably because the door lining/frame is out of plumb.
 The easiest way to sort this if you have loose pin hinges is to remove a pin (knock it out with a nail punch) and bend it slightly by hitting it with a hammer to increase the friction, then put it back in.